 If circumstances beyond your control prevent you from working, the Building Official may grant an extension (not exceeding six months).
-To request an extension, you must apply in writing, setting forth the reasons for delay, before expiration takes place.
+To request an extension, you must apply in writing, setting forth the reasons for the delay, before expiration takes place.
 Once extended, permits may not be extended a second time.

 After the Building Inspector makes his inspections and all requirements have been satisfied, your project will be approved.
 YOU WILL BE ISSUED A CERTIFICATE OF OCCUPANCY from the Building Department.
-If a new electric, water or gas service has been installed as a part of your project and approved by the inspector; you will have to see that the utility company is notified and must also contact them and arrange for installation of meters.
+If a new electric, water or gas service has been installed as a part of your project and approved by the inspector; you will have to see that the utility company is notified and must also contact them and arrange for the installation of meters.

-If you have a questions contact the:
+If you have questions contact the:

 817 Third Street